GFA-spec/GFA-spec/GFA1.md

 Since v1.2 jump connections can be used in the `P`-lines.
 Note that to specify usage of a jump connection rather than a regular link within a path one should use a different separator (`;` instead of `,`).
 For details and examples see "Extension to use jump connections" subsection the `P`-line description.

-`J`-lines can also be used to specify long-range connections that do not imply direct adjacency between the connected segments.
+`J`-lines can also be used to specify _shortcut_ connections that do not correspond to any missing overlap or absent sequence.
-We will refer to such connections as _shortcuts_.
-Shortcuts are primarily intended to allow `P`-lines to define arbitrary assembly scaffolds.
+Shortcuts are primarily intended to be used within the `P`-lines to define arbitrary assembly scaffolds.
 Shortcut `J`-lines must be marked with as special tag: `SC:i:1`.

 ## Required fields